 Short CoursesBespokeVenue HireAdvanced DiplomaGift VouchersDonationsCharitable Work

-This course is ideal for those wishing to establish and run a food business, and provides guidance and resources as you explore the key principles of establishing a business.
+This course is ideal for those wishing to establish and run a food business, and provides guidance and resources as you explore key principles.

-This course will provide an overview as well as expertise in specific areas such as finance, marketing, management and sustainability.
+This course will provide a forum to discuss specific areas such as finance, marketing, management and sustainability.

 Thinking of attending?
 Here are a few more details…